codesinger/shu/README.md

 ## Directories ##

-This repository contains five subdirectories.
+This repository contains six subdirectories.

  1. **lisp** contains the source code of the package

  2. **doc** contains the detailed documentation for all of the functions, constants, variables, etc.

- 2. **test** contains a set of unit tests for some, but not all, of the code in the `lisp` directory.
+ 3. **test** contains a set of unit tests for some, but not all, of the code in the `lisp` directory.

- 3. **personal** contains personal files that I use with emacs.
+ 4. **personal** contains personal files that I use with emacs.
 These are not part of the `shu` package.

- 4. **usr** conatains files that are normally modified or replaced by users of this package.
+ 5. **usr** contains files that are normally modified or replaced by users of this package.

+ 6. **exp** contains experimental code that may or may not be useful in the future.

 ## External names ##